kyma-project/serverless/docs/user/01-130-use-external-scalers.md

   Keda CPU
   </summary>

-1. Install [Keda](https://keda.sh/docs/2.8/deploy/) if it is not present on your cluster.

-2. Create your Function with the `replicas` value set to 1, to prevent the internal Serverless HPA creation:
+1. Create your Function with the `replicas` value set to 1, to prevent the internal Serverless HPA creation:

     ```yaml
     cat <<EOF | kubectl apply -f -